Thee121/Trabajo-Fin-Grado/README.md

 This is and end of degree project from Computer Engineering in the university Politécnica de Madrid.

+The current implementation of the brain has two different modes:

+1) FollowLine: main function of the brain, prioritizing it over the other mode of thinking.
+It slowly learns how to follow a line, learning how to better turn sharp turns and keeping the line centered.
+It uses the camera as input feed, detecting only black lines at the moment.

+2) FindingLine: secondary mode of the brain if a line is note found.
+It learns automatically the best way to search a space and avoiding obstacles.
+If a line is found, it automatically passes to such function.

 As more things are added and modified, this part of the readme will be slowly changed to reflect such changes.